derhasi/drupal_faf/README.txt

 ----------------
 On multiple selections, users are granted access if they are member of one of the selected items.
 So audience selections are ORed within a field.
+If you want to AND presets at the moment, you have to build an audience_bundle using the "Audience Bundle: -AND-" audience type defined by audience_bundle.module shipped with Audience.

 Fields
 ------